Doctor of Education Salary and Career Outlook

 The EdD differs from the Doctor of Philosophy (PhD) degree—the latter is primarily designed for individuals interested in contributing to education research, becoming a college faculty member or pursuing graduate school teaching jobs.
 While both degrees offer unique benefits, researching earning potential for EdD holders as well as career outlook might help you decide if a Doctor of Education is the right path for you.

 The EdD is a practice-oriented degree that prepares graduates for vital roles in educational improvement, administration, and organization.
-In business settings, the EdD, as well as the online EdD, can be an excellent educational background for leadership, training and development, and people management.
+In business settings, the EdD, including the online EdD, can be an excellent educational background for leadership, training and development, and people management.

 Jumpstart Your Career, Explore Sponsored Online EdD Programs